Resources

 Available now in Job search and the Jobs API.

-Tech stack enrichment just got a major upgrade.
-It now lives on its own dedicated page with a clear, guided 3-step workflow.
+Company Enrichment just got a major upgrade.
+It now lives on its own dedicated page with a guided workflow that supports both technologies and buying intent topics.

 What changed

-Previously, the enrichment flow was a small modal dialog where you had to manually type or paste company identifiers.
-Now it's a full page accessible from the Enrich item in the sidebar or from the Enrich company list card on the Home page.
+Previously, the enrichment flow only supported tech stack lookups via a small modal where you had to paste company identifiers.
+Now it's a full page accessible from the Enrich item in the sidebar, with a completely redesigned flow.

 Why this matters